 The area has also been called “the United Nations of crime,” a “terrorist safe haven,” and a counterfeiting capital.
 Although border regions are often referred to as “lawless”, the TBA for good reason has acquired a certain notoriety for its sheer amount of illegal activity.
 This is due in large part to its isolated jungle areas, but also its city centers that facilitate communications, transport, and banking services.

-Although the TBA has been a hotbed of illegal activity for decades, it made headlines again this month when U.S. Secretary of State Mike Pompeo raised the issue of combatting transnational crime and terrorist financing in the area during a meeting on counterterrorism in Buenos Aires, Argentina.
+Although the Triple Frontier has been a hotbed of illegal activity for decades, it made headlines again this month when U.S. Secretary of State Mike Pompeo raised the issue of combatting transnational crime and terrorist financing in the area during a meeting on counterterrorism in Buenos Aires, Argentina.
 A State Department International Narcotics Control Strategy Report describes the TBA as “the center of a multi-billion-dollar illicit goods trade, including marijuana cultivation, the trafficking of Andean cocaine, and arms smuggling that facilitates significant money laundering in Paraguay.”

 Brazilian, Paraguayan and Argentine criminal groups all operate in the Triple Frontier.
 Also, many non-local mafias are known to operate in the TBA, including from other South American countries and as from as far as Africa and East Asia.
 However, the strongest groups to establish themselves in the area have been the Brazilian gangs in the drug trade to oversee the transport of Paraguayan marijuana and Peruvian and Bolivian cocaine into Brazil.
 Both the First Capital Command (Primeiro Comando da Capital – PCC) and the Red Command (Comando Vermelho) from Brazil control drug shipments and have grown in size and sophistication.
 The TBA is now known as South America’s largest drug market.